BetterErrors/better_errors/CONTRIBUTING.md

 * Whitespace at the end of lines of code is not OK, but empty lines with indentation is fine.
 Please do not remove these when sending in changes.

 * Don't change things that are unrelated to your main changes unnecessarily.
-Send another pull request for these unrelated changes - don't try to sneak them in.
+Send another pull request for these changes - don't try to sneak them in.